 Webster, “What Makes Theology Theological?” in God Without Measure, I:217.

 John Webster, “Discovering Dogmatics,” in Shaping a Theological Mind: Theological Context and Methodology, ed.
 Darren C. Marks (Farnham, England: Ashgate, 2002), 130.

-Webster, “It was the will of the Lord to bruise him,” in God Without Measure, I:155.
+Webster, “On the Theology of the Intellectual Life,” in God Without Measure, II:155.